daintree2016/Tools-Docs/README.md

 * **Step2:** Now, after the code runs it will ask you user Id and password to start the program.
 * **Step3:** After credentials verified, it will ask you file name of your google project and sheet name of your choice, here this is an important NOTE: This is completely case sensitive so we must enter the file name and sheet name as it is.
 * **Step4:** Before uploading the project file there are some rules to follow.
-            *	Rule1: we must provide Courier field as “bluedart”.
+            * Rule1: we must provide Courier field as “bluedart”.<br/>
-            *	Rule2: we must provide correct Tracking Id.
+            * Rule2: we must provide correct Tracking Id.<br/>
-            * Rule3: If both fields empty the code can’t read that row data.
+            * Rule3: If both fields empty the code can’t read that row data.<br/>
-            * Rule4: If any of these fields is empty then the program stops there.
+            * Rule4: If any of these fields is empty then the program stops there.<br/>

 #